 U.S. District Court for the Southern District of New York

-Elective Office Trustee – Board of Education, Harrison Central School District, Harrison, New York – Chair of Facilities Committee and Audit Committee member; term 2014-2017
+Elective Office Trustee – Board of Education, Harrison Central School District, Harrison, New York – Chair of Facilities Committee and Audit Committee member; current term 2017-2020

 Mr. Sullivan specializes in all aspects of U.S. and multinational intellectual property litigation from pre-filing investigation and strategy, through trial and appeal.
 Notable cases include: